hartwigmedical/hmftools/serve/README.md

 ### Genome wide tumor characteristics

 For evidence that is applicable when a genome wide event has happened, the type of event required to match evidence to the event is derived from the knowledgebase event.
+When the knowledgebase event has a cutoff defined for this evidence this information will be also extracted.
-When the knowledgebase event has also a cut-off for met this evidence this information will be also extracted.
-When no cut-off values is present, teh Hartwigs cut off values are used.
+When no cut-off values is present but is expected for the characteristics, Hartwig's default cutoff values are used.

 Genome wide event  | Description
 ---|---